Jamie-Dean-Lab/P-Net-Reproducibility-Paper/README.md

 6. coef_weights_utils.py - functions to help with extracting coefficients and outputs from the tensorflow model layers for the purpose of deeplift / explainability.
 Mostly unchanged from original P-Net repository
 7. deepexplain - folder containing deepexplain / deeplift code.
 Mostly unchanged from original P-Net repository
 8. Reactome - folder containing the reactome data used by P-Net.
 Unchanged from the original P-Net repository
+9. GO - folder containing a Gene Ontology hierarchy and gene sets, offering an alternative to Reactome for constructing the P-Net masks (used by the pnet_GO experiment configs). preprocess.py builds the hierarchy, gene-set, and id-map files from the source CX file.
-9. evaluation.py - contains functions that are attached to the results_processors variable in the configuration file to allow flexibility in what kinds of evaluations to perform on each run e.g AUC, accuracy, F1, train history, deeplift etc.
+10. evaluation.py - contains functions that are attached to the results_processors variable in the configuration file to allow flexibility in what kinds of evaluations to perform on each run e.g AUC, accuracy, F1, train history, deeplift etc.
-10. pnet_config.py - template configuration file with values set to what was specified in the P-Net paper (which is not necessarily the same as in the original P-Net github repository).
-Gives an idea of what is available for configuration and what are expected inputs
+11. dense_model.py - constructs a plain fully-connected (dense) TensorFlow network used as a non-biologically-informed baseline against P-Net.
+12. train.py - small helper that takes a config, instantiates its pipeline_class, and invokes the configured run_method.
+This is the entry point each experiment's configs are passed through.

 ### Usage
-The code is meant to be used by importing / copying the pnet_config.py file and editing it to suit your experiment needs.
+Each experiment folder contains a `configs/` directory holding a `base_config.py` with the shared settings for that task plus one config file per model/experiment (e.g. `adaboost.py`, `pnet.py`), and a `run.py` that imports the desired configs and passes each to `architecture.train.train`.
+To set up a new experiment, copy an existing config, spread in the relevant `base_config`, and edit it to suit your needs.
 There are a few config options that are experiment specific and listed below
 1. run_id - specifies the tag for the current experiment run
 2. data_dir - path to the folder containing all the data for the experiments
 3. run_dir - path to the folder you wish to store all the outputs of your experiments